 The Montgomery Bar Association’s Community Outreach Committee launched its inaugural COURTING ART program back in 2013 with the lofty goal of transforming the cold, cavernous walls of the Montgomery County Court House into a gallery of bright and cheerful homegrown art.
-Ultimately, the program aimed to create a more welcoming environment for staff and visitors, and reduce the stress typically associated was a day in court.
-Since that time, members of the Bar Association, sponsors from our legal community, and community partners have come together, and our artists have captured the beauty and diversity of our county through magnificent interpretations of some of our areas most inspiring landmarks and hidden treasures.
+Ultimately, the program aimed to create a more welcoming environment for staff and visitors, and reduce the stress typically associated with a day in court.
+Since that time, members of the Bar Association, sponsors from our legal community, and community partners have come together to support and celebrate our artists, who have captured the beauty and diversity of our county through magnificent interpretations of some of our areas most inspiring landmarks and hidden treasures.

-For the past three years, we challenged local artists ages 55+ to explore and express, on paper, canvas and mixed media, “What they love about Montgomery County.”
-Among the hundreds of juried entries received and displayed during our month-long exhibitions at Montgomery County Community College’s Fine Arts Center are select prize-winning works, chosen and now installed throughout the Plaza Level of the Court House for everyone’s enjoyment.
+For the past three years, we challenged local artists ages 55+ to explore and express, on paper, canvas and mixed media, “What [they] love about Montgomery County.”
+Hundreds of juried entries were received and displayed during our month-long exhibitions at Montgomery County Community College’s Fine Arts Center, and select prize-winning works were chosen and installed throughout the Plaza Level of the Court House for everyone’s enjoyment.

 WHAT'S NEW FOR 2016?

-For our 2016 Contest and Exhibition, we’ll be changing our theme and challenging artists to explore a side of our county's landscape that some of us may take for granted.
+For our 2016 Contest and Exhibition, we’ll be changing our theme and challenging artists to depict our county's treasures in a fresh way.
 Our 2016 theme, “MONTCO IN MOTION” hopes to explore and celebrate active lifestyles, community happenings, and our rich, recreational assets.
-More specifically, we’ll be seeking bright, uplifting entries that children are likely to enjoy as next year’s award-winning art will be installed in an area of our courts frequently occupied by children and families.
+More specifically, we’ll be seeking bright, uplifting entries that children are likely to enjoy, as next year’s award-winning art will be installed in an area of our court frequently occupied by children and families.
 From our community playgrounds, ball fields, concerts, theaters, festivals, carnivals and events, to our historic reenactments, busy streets and boroughs -- there’s no shortage of inspiration here in Montgomery County.
 Be it our award-winning trail system, our world-class shopping and entertainment hubs, or a setting that’s truly unique-- COURTING ART: “MONTCO IN MOTION” hopes to inspire artists to capture movement, performance, creativity and “living life” as we know it in Montgomery County.

 2015 LIST OF WINNERS